 - In Dengeki Daisy, Teru has strong feelings for Daisy, her faceless protector she only has contact through email, and falls in love with Kurosaki, who she secretly wishes were Daisy.
 Luckily, he is.

 - In Rosario + Vampire, we have the odd case of Moka and Tsukune.
 Moka has two personalities, Inner Moka and Outer Moka and Tsukune is aware of this.
 While Outer Moka has outright stated that she loves him, the biggest roadblock is Inner Moka pretty much shooting him down whenever she gets the chance.
 Thus Tsukune has to win over Inner Moka before any kind of romantic relationship can happen.
+Ultimately, Outer Moka seemingly dies, but it turns out that she actually merged with Inner Moka and nobody, not even Inner Moka herself, realized it because it overlapped so much with her own defrosting.

 - A set of 1960s Jimmy Olsen stories features a two-person love quadrangle.
 Briefly, Jimmy and his girlfriend Lucy Lane cheat on each other with each other in disguise.
 A longer summary can be found here.